hastyjr/Pewlett-Hackard-Analysis/README.md

 * The results of this would create the `retirement_titles` table to use later on.

-I noticed there I a lot of duplicates in the results due to the fact that some employees have had more than one role over their time with Pewlett Hackard.
+I noticed there I a lot of duplicates in the results due to the fact that some employees have had more than one title over their time with Pewlett Hackard.
 So I used the `Dictinct` with `ORDER BY` methods to remove duplicate rows

 * I filtered the `emp_no` with the `DISTINCT ON` method
 * Then used the `ORDER BY` to sort by `emp_no`